 Rachel and Toby moved on from their marriage in different ways.
 Rachel had an affair with the husband of a “friend” until she realized that he also wasn’t interested in getting to know her as a person.
 He was looking for someone one-dimensional.
 She realized that he complained about his heiress wife but didn’t really want anything else, that he wasn’t willing to support her in moments of need.
 While they were away for a weekend together at a yoga retreat, he expected her to orbit around him.
 Their relationship breaks up, and she stays behind at the retreat when he leaves.

 When Toby is not with his old friends or his children, he’s on his online dating app.
 His interns installed the app for him once he and Rachel separated.
-Initially, it’s exciting meeting and hooking up with different women.
+Initially, it was exciting meeting and hooking up with different women.
 But then he finds it exhausting, and lonely.
 On a whim, he decides to get a dog.
-It will provide him some company and the kids will like it.
-He also whittles his playdates down to one, Nahid, a Parisian woman who lives several blocks from him.
+It will provide him with some company and the kids will like it.
+He also whittles his play dates down to one, Nahid, a Parisian woman who lives several blocks from him.
 They have a discrete, clandestine affair.
 Although she is separated, her husband doesn’t want a divorce for the sake of appearances.
-Toby pestering her to go out on a day, and one day, she acquiesces.
-When to do go out for lunch, Toby realizes how little they have in common, and he can’t wait to get away.
+Toby pesters her to go out on a day, and one day, she acquiesces.
+When they do go out for lunch, Toby realizes how little they have in common, and he can’t wait to get away.

 While Rachel was gone, her business fell apart.
 She’d buried her phone and been unreachable.
 Upon her return, she drops by her biggest client’s home early one morning, unable to sleep and unaware of the time.
 This is how she learns that she had lost that client to the agency she left to create her own business.
 She’d poached that client and now lost her.